SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 Go back to Business Application Studio.

-(16) In the object page editor, click
+(16) In the Page Editor of the object page, click
 ![](./images/image24.png)

 ![SAP Business Application Studio - Google